lukasborawski/bigos/README.md

 <section class="border_full"></section>
 ```

-these class options will define for which part of element we're gonna style our borders.
-But if you use them solo there will be no visible resaults.
-Use another modifiers to menage border classes i.g. with color modifier.
+these class options will define which side of element will style our borders.
+Note that used solo will not gives visible resaults.
+You have to use another modifiers to menage border classes i.g. with color modifier.

 *Colors*